Matthew-Salaway/Data-Analysis-Trump-Twitter/README.md

 The class I made consisted of one main method that ran all of my code.
 I found this to be the most simple layout.
 I commented on all of my work to make sure I didn’t get lost in all of my different arrays, for-loops, and variables.
 My instance variables were named for convenience and for my personal thought.
 The simple counter variables I named short 1-2 letters.
 The other instance variables I used names that directly correlated with the array.
 The instance variables stored and added the data together before being stored into the array.
 I then traversed through the spreadsheet, storing the data I wanted such as tweets, retweets, and dates into the arrays I created.
 # The Results (Projections based on data analysis)
-Projected number of retweets per tweet in November 2024 is  30567.600000000002 Percent increase in Retweets per tweet from when Trump first elected and 2024 election is  159.88796094612417 number of tweets projected in the month of November 2024 is  745.529 Percent increase in number of tweets tweeted by Trump from Nov 2016 to Nov 2024 is  409.63131868131865 Project number of tweets from Jan 2020 to Nov 2024 is  32853.200999999994 On average  15.416800093852649 tweets are needed per day to maintain this projection.
+Projected number of retweets per tweet in November 2024 is  30567.600000000002

+Percent increase in Retweets per tweet from when Trump first elected and 2024 election is  159.88796094612417

+Number of tweets projected in the month of November 2024 is  745.529

+Percent increase in number of tweets tweeted by Trump from Nov 2016 to Nov 2024 is  409.63131868131865

+Project number of tweets from Jan 2020 to Nov 2024 is  32853.200999999994

+On average  15.416800093852649 tweets are needed per day to maintain this projection.